awsdocs/aws-cloud9-user-guide/doc_source/sample-codecommit.md

 ## Step 5: Add Files to the Repository<a name="sample-codecommit-add-files"></a>

-In this step, you create three simple files in the cloned repository in your environment\.
+In this step, you create three simple files in the cloned repository in your AWS Cloud9 environment\.
 Then you add the files to the Git staging area in your cloned repository, commit the staged files, and push the commit to your remote repository in CodeCommit\.

 If the cloned repository already has files in it, you're done and can skip the rest of this sample\.